ooleel/CLG-webdev/README.md

 ### Week 4 &rarr; Divs, spans, ids and classes
 - New page demonstrating what has been learnt this week.

+### Week 5
+- Update of the page created the week before with CSS positioning and using children and descendant selectors.

+### Week 6

 _to be updated_